linuxvn/about/Notes-2024.md

 ### The odd thing!

 I still speak human but I don't speak Vietnamese anymore.
-Lmao it's a joke.
+Heh it's a joke.
 The problem is that when I started this new blog I thought it'd be in English.

 What is the odd thing today?
 That's the only thing we face everyday.